-After going through my own personal journey with Azaleas, I am writing this article—a year-long journey of befriending the colorful, vivid shrubs.
+After going through my journey with Azaleas, I am writing this article—a year-long journey of befriending colorful, vivid shrubs.

 Azalea’s vivid colors only intensify during the rain.
-But truly, planting them is easier than choosing which one to plant.
+But honestly, planting them is more accessible than choosing which one to plant.
 After doing my initial research, I was in such a dilemma.
+Why?

 There are just so many types of Azaleas.
 After what would amount to probably hundreds of hours of scrolling, I found the best ones.

 Azaleas have been selectively bred for centuries.
-So there are literally thousands of breeds to choose from.
+So there are thousands of breeds to choose from.

 Choosing The Right Azaleas Plant